What is Avascular Necrosis?

 Avascular necrosis is the death of bone tissue as a result of disruption to the blood supply in the bone.

-Kohler disease or avascular necrosis of the navicular is a rare, painful bone disorder.
+Kohler disease or avascular necrosis of the navicular bone.
+It is a rare, painful bone disorder.
 It is most commonly seen in children between two and nine years of age.

 Kohler disease affects males five times more often than females.
 Typically, just one foot is affected.

 There can be pain, swelling, redness or warmth on the top of the foot.
-The diagnosis is confirmed by x-ray and a complete examination at the Foot and Ankle Centre of Victoria.
+The diagnosis is confirmed by x-ray and a complete examination at the Ankle, Foot and Orthotic Centre.
+The navicular is typically smaller and fragmented when comparing the the other side.

 Symptoms can last for a few days or may persist for up to two years.

-Treatment is designed to reduce the pain this can be in the form of.
+Treatment is designed to reduce the pain this can be achieved with:

 - More supportive shoes